 The name Lord is from the Greek word Kurios.
 It is used in different ways with reference to Christ.
-It was a hounourable title and a confessional name (Rom.
-10:9).
-In the early Church one had to confess Jesus as Lord before he was baptized.
-The name reveals his divine nature.
+It was a honourable title and a confessional name (Rom 10:9).
+In the early Church, one had to confess Jesus as Lord before he was baptized.
+The name reveals Jesus' divine nature.
 The title Lord denotes a position of authority.
 His Lordship is demonstrated in his resurrection, exaltation, and his position at the right hand of God where he reigns over all creation.
-In Matthew 28:18-20, he declared that all authority is given to him, and in Philippians 2:9-11, Paul testifies that God has exalted, given him a name that is above every other name, and that at his name every tongue will confess that Christ is Lord.
+In Matt 28:18-20, Jesus declared that all authority is given to him; and in Phil 2:9-11, Paul testifies that God has exalted him, given him a name that is above every other name, and that at his name every tongue will confess that Christ is Lord.

 The name Lord is more frequently used as a polite title, just as the English title sir or milord.
-In this case its equivalent in Hebrews is Rabbi-teacher or master (Mt.
-18:26; 15:27; Lk.
-7:6; 13:19; 9:57; 10:1, 39, 41).
-Other times the title is to accord honour to Christ or a respectful address to acknowledge his dignity (Lk.
-5:8; Mt.
-7:21 Mk.
-2:28; 11:3; 12:37).
-In other instances, the name is used to recognize the authority of Jesus, especially over spiritual matters (Mt.
-21:3, 21, 42).
+In this case, its equivalent in Hebrew is Rabbi-teacher or master (Matt 18:26; 15:27; Luke 7:6; 13:19; 9:57; 10:1, 39, 41).
+Other times the title is to accord honour to Christ or a respectful address to acknowledge his dignity (Luke 5:8; Matt 7:21 Mark 2:28; 11:3; 12:37).
+In other instances, the name is used to recognize the authority of Jesus, especially over spiritual matters (Matt 21:3, 21, 42).

-In many passages the name Lord points to the title Adonai, which the Jew used of God instead of the divine name, Yahweh.
-In the following passages Jesus is called "Lord" to show he was divine, to express ownership, authority, and to show that he was the real Son of God (John 20:28); Acts 2:36; 1Cor.
-12:3).
+In many passages, the name Lord points to the title Adonai, which the Jew used of God instead of the divine name, Yahweh.
+In the following passages Jesus is called "Lord" to show he was divine, to express ownership, authority, and to show that he was the real Son of God (John 20:28; Acts 2:36; 1 Cor 12:3).

-Outline how the name Lord apply to Christ
+1. Outline how the name Lord applies to Christ